Content migration

-Content migration is the process of moving information stored on a given computer information system (IS) to a new system.
-The IS may be a Web content management system (CMS), a digital asset management (DAM), or a document management system (DMS).
-The IS may also be based on flat HTML content, including HTML files, Active Server Pages (ASP), JavaServer Pages (JSP), PHP, or content stored in some type of HTML/JavaScript based system and can be either static or dynamic content.
+Content migration is the process of transferring information from one computer information system (IS) to another.
+The source or target system may be a web content management system (CMS), a digital asset management (DAM) system, or a document management system (DMS).
+Content may also originate from flat HTML files or application server formats such as Active Server Pages (ASP), JavaServer Pages (JSP), or PHP, in either static or dynamic form.

+Migrations are undertaken for a variety of business reasons, including system consolidation, compliance requirements, and organizational restructuring following mergers and acquisitions.
+They carry risks including data loss, broken links, and temporary loss of search engine rankings, and require careful planning around both content structure and metadata management.

 Business drivers

 Reasons to consider migrating content

 Content Migrations can solve a number of issues ranging from: